golang/proposal/design/12914-monotonic.md

 To add the optional monotonic clock reading, we can change the representation to:

 	type Time struct {
-		wall uint64    // wall time: 1-bit flag, 33-bit sec since 1950, 30-bit nsec
+		wall uint64    // wall time: 1-bit flag, 33-bit sec since 1885, 30-bit nsec
 		ext  int64     // extended time information
 		loc  *Location // location
 	}

-The wall field holds the wall time, packed into a 33-bit seconds and 30-bit nsecs (keeping them separate avoids costly divisions).
+The wall field can encode the wall time, packed into a 33-bit seconds and 30-bit nsecs (keeping them separate avoids costly divisions).
-2<sup>33</sup> seconds is 272 years, so the wall field by itself can encode times from the years 1950 to 2222 to nanosecond precision.
+2<sup>33</sup> seconds is 272 years, so the wall field by itself can encode times from the years 1885 to 2157 to nanosecond precision.
-If the top flag bit in `t.wall` is set, then `t.ext` holds a monotonic clock reading, stored as nanoseconds since Go process startup (translating to process start ensures we can store monotonic clock readings even if the operating system returns a representation larger than 64 bits).
+If the top flag bit in `t.wall` is set, then the wall seconds are packed into `t.wall` as just described, and `t.ext` holds a monotonic clock reading, stored as nanoseconds since Go process startup (translating to process start ensures we can store monotonic clock readings even if the operating system returns a representation larger than 64 bits).
-Otherwise, if the 33-bit second count is zero,
-`t.ext` holds the full 64-bit seconds since Jan 1, year 1, as in
-the original Time representation.
+Otherwise (the top flag bit is clear), the 33-bit field in `t.wall` must be zero, and `t.ext` holds the full 64-bit seconds since Jan 1, year 1, as in the original Time representation.
-Otherwise, `t.ext` must be zero.
 Note that the meaning of the zero Time is unchanged.

-An implication is that monotonic clock readings can only be stored alongside wall clock readings for the years 1950 to 2222.
+An implication is that monotonic clock readings can only be stored alongside wall clock readings for the years 1885 to 2157.
-We only need to store monotonic clock readings in the result of `time.Now` and derived nearby times, and we expect those times to lie well within the range 1950 to 2222.
+We only need to store monotonic clock readings in the result of `time.Now` and derived nearby times, and we expect those times to lie well within the range 1885 to 2157.
 The low end of the range is constrained by the default boot time used on a system with a dead clock: in this common case, we must be able to store a monotonic clock reading alongside the wall clock reading.
 Unix-based systems often use 1970, and Windows-based systems often use 1980.
-We are unaware of any systems using earlier default wall times.
+We are unaware of any systems using earlier default wall times, but since the NTP protocol epoch uses 1900, it seemed more future-proof to choose a year before 1900.

 On 64-bit systems, there is a 32-bit padding gap between `nsec` and `loc` in the current representation, which the new representation fills,